duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_camera_data.md

 If you followed the instructions in [](#duckiebot-dashboard-setup), you should have access to the Duckiebot dashboard.

-A few things to check before continuing:

-- Make sure that the dashboard container is running, as explained in [](#dashboard-installation).

-- Make sure that the camera node is running, as explained in [](#view-image-using-rqt-image-view).

-- Make sure that the ROS websocket bridge is running, as explained in [](#setup-ros-websocket-image).

 Open the browser and visit the page `http://![hostname].local/mission-control`.

 The bottom of the page shows the camera block.
 If you followed all the steps described above, you should be able to see the camera feed in the camera block, as shown in the image below.

 <div figure-id="fig:dashboard_mission_control_camera_feed" figure-caption="">
   <img src="dashboard_mission_control_camera_feed.png" style='width: 35em'/>
 </div>

 By default, the camera stream is throttled down to 8 frames per second.
 This is to minimize the resources used by your browser while streaming images from the robot.
 Feel free to increase the data stream frequency in the **Properties** tab of the camera block.

 Note: If you see a black image in the camera block, make sure that you removed the protective cap that covers the camera lens of your Duckiebot.